graviton-browser/graviton-browser/website/source/index.rst

 Graviton gives you:

 * A browser-like shell that downloads and runs desktop apps that target the JVM.
-* Silently background upgrades via a regular scheduled background task, like in Chrome.
+* Silent upgrades via a regular scheduled background task, like in Chrome.
 Apps, dependencies, the JVM and Graviton itself are all upgraded regularly, whether or not the user is currently running an app.
 * Apps can be written in any language with a JVM backend, such as Java, `JavaScript <https://www.youtube.com/watch?v=OUo3BFMwQFo>`_, Python, Scala, Kotlin, `Haskell <https://eta-lang.org/>`_, `Ruby <https://github.com/oracle/truffleruby>`_
-   * ... with support for sandboxed C, C++ and Rust coming in future.
+   * ... with support for sandboxed C, C++ and Rust coming in future via Sulong.
 * First class support for cross platform command line apps that also smoothly upgrade, even if the app is running at the time (good for servers).
-Graviton enables colour terminal handling on Windows 10, so ANSI escapes can be used on any platform.
+    * Graviton enables colour terminal handling on Windows 10, so ANSI escapes can be used on any platform.
+    * Graviton automatically detects proxy settings from the OS or browsers, and can handle proxy auto-config files.
 * Apps can use advanced designed-for-apps GUI toolkits like JavaFX with visual designers, or embed WebKit and use HTML.
 * Run apps directly from GitHub, GitLab and BitBucket repositories.
 The repository is cloned on a remote server in a sandbox, compiled, packaged, downloaded and this process repeats in the background on regular intervals to keep